-Last but not least, Anna-Claire Bevan is adding that is important to take this kind of harassment seriously, even though seems “just” a virtual threat, and offer support to journalists.
-From the other side, Holly Daves, from the CommunityRED, encourages women to “call in reinforcements, and don’t think that they have to handle it alone” (Muti & Daves.
+Last but not least, Anna-Claire Bevan is adding that is important to take this kind of harassment seriously, even though seems “just” a virtual threat and offers support to journalists.
+On the other side, Holly Daves, from the community, encourages women to “call in reinforcements, and don’t think that they have to handle it alone” (Muti & Daves.
 The OSCE, 2018).
 As a matter of fact, to protect female journalists online is everyone’s responsibility.

 To keep watching: The consequences of online harassment of female journalists.

 Toxic Twitter – A toxic place for women

 Citron, D. (2015, July 15).
 Defining Online Harassment.
 Retrieved March 10, 2019, from

 International Federation of Journalists.
 (2018, November 23).
 IFJ global survey shows massive impact of online abuse on women journalists / IFJ.
 Retrieved March 10, 2019, from

 Organization for Security and Co-operation in Europe, OSCE (n.d.).
 Safety of Female Journalists Online.
 Retrieved March 10, 2019, from

 PeEN America (n.d.).
 Defining “Online Harassment”: A Glossary of Terms.
 Retrieved March 10, 2019, from